mojtabaSefidi/Sofia-LearnerPlus/README.md

 # Replication Package

-This repository contains the necessary data to replicate the information from the study "_The Cost vs. the Benefit of Adding an Extra Code Reviewer to Mitigate Developer Turnover through Reviewer Recommenders_."
-First, install the dependencies for RelationalGit, as outlined in the [README File](ReplicationPackage/README.md) located in the _ReplicationPackage_ directory.
+This repository contains the necessary data to replicate the information from the study "_The Cost vs. the Benefit of Adding an Extra Code Reviewer to Mitigate Developer Turnover through Reviewer Recommenders_" which was published in ICSE 2026.
+First, you should install the dependencies for RelationalGit, as outlined in the [README File](ReplicationPackage/README.md) located in the _ReplicationPackage_ directory.

 # RelationalGit